 The outside of the museum is almost better than the inside.
 The building facade and gardens have been meticulously kept up and with a strong Egyptian style.
 I recommend just walking around and exploring before heading into the museum.
 Here are a few things you will see.

 This circle rock labyrinth is fun to see, but I had thought it would be elevated and not merely on the ground.

 The garden has a few tracks of plants, a small pond, and a small elevated stage.
 It is a peaceful spot in the area.

 As you approach the museum itself, you will notice how awesome it is from the front as well, with large gold doors and pillars all around it.

-The interior of this museum is just as impressive the exterior.
-It was easily one of the best museums I have seen in a while, with a bunch of unique and exciting exhibits broken into rooms.
+The interior of this museum is just as impressive as the exterior.
+It was easily one of the best museums I have seen in a while, with a bunch of exciting exhibits broken into rooms.
 Here is what you will see.

 The first gallery I went to was the afterlife gallery.
-This was my favorite as it had all sorts of mummy related artifacts.
-There was a full mummified fish, multiple mummified humans and lots of information about the process.
+It was my favorite as it had all sorts of mummy related artifacts.
+There was a full mummified fish, multiple mummified humans, and lots of information about the process.

 I was surprised to see that they had actual mummies here, as that is not something you often see.

-They even had a mummy of a 4 year old girl, which is supposedly very rare since children did not often get mummified because of the cost.
+They even had a mummy of a four year old girl, which is supposedly very rare since children did not often get mummified due to the cost.